-While Tik-Tok is original to the Oz novels, E. T. A. Hoffmann had a clockwork automaton that was able to pass for human in his short story "The Sandman", which was published in 1816, which is a clear precursor to the concept of Tik-Tok, though in Hoffmann's case the character does not seem to have any intellect and only utters the phrase "Ah-ah".
+While Tik-Tok is original to the Oz novels, E. T. A. Hoffmann had a clockwork automaton that was able to pass for human in his short story "The Sandman", published in 1816, which is a clear precursor to the concept of Tik-Tok, though in Hoffmann's case the character does not seem to have any intellect and only utters the phrase "Ah-ah".
 Oh, and the character is capable of singing and dancing quite well.
 Too well.

 There have been clockwork (wind-up) toys that looked like animals, soldiers, and so forth since the Middle Ages.
 To imagine one that was so convincing it passed for human, or a sentient one that lived in a magical world where scarecrows and pumpkin-headed creatures could come to life is not such a big leap.

 The Jaquet-Droz automata of the 1770s are surprisingly complex real-world examples, including a self-contained, programmable boy who can write up to 40 characters with a quill pen and ink on paper.
 It's amazing, even by today's standards.

 A film uses a documentary style to cover real-life events without defined characters, dialogue, or even a 'story'.
 Regardless of this, it conveys a clear ideological message and manages to exhibit some impressive techniques that only film could really display in such a way.
 It's got to be Koyaanisqatsi and its sequels, right?
 Well, actually it's Dziga Vertov's 1929 Soviet Montage film Man with a Movie Camera.